sylhare/sylhare.github.io/_posts/2022/2022-04-26-How-to-bulk-mutate-in-graphql.md

 ```

 The process would yield a timestamp for the creation and completion date, with a status to make it more visible if it is
-_completed_, _completedWithErrors_, _started_, _pending_, _errored_, and so on, as string because you may want to
+_completed_, _completedWithErrors_, _started_, _pending_, _errored_, and so on.
-keep the flexibility that an enum does not provide for a free text field intended mostly to the user.
+The `status` is a marked as a `String` because you may want to keep the flexibility that an enum does not provide to add
+new statuses as your asynchronous process flow evolves.

-The processErrors, would be similar to the `UserError` that we've seen [before][10] and could be related to the process
+The `processErrors` would be similar to the `UserError` that we've seen [before][10] and could be related to the process
 itself of the entity or some problem with the input.

 You may also have a paginated query to return all the entities you have created, but that's outside the scope of our bulk